jwhittaker/chzbot/notes/rpi_setup.md

 Hard versus soft powering off would be pulling out the USB power versus telling Linux to initiate shutdown.
 The simple and safe solution is to do: `sudo shutdown now`

 Unplugging power without a shutdown sequence can damage your SD card and the environment you have installed!
 Later in this project we will cover how to handle these concerns while being battery powered.
 Hint: a microcontroller talking to the Pi's GPIO.
-Also at the end it will be shown how to back a backup image of the configured Pi on your workstation.
+Also at the end  you will be shown how to make a backup image of all this.

 ## Login to the Pi